Category Archives: Prussian Royals

 Charlotte at age 12; Credit – Wikipedia

 In the autumn of 1814, Grand Duke Nicholas Pavlovich of Russia and his younger brother Grand Duke Michael Pavlovich, the two youngest brothers of Alexander I, Emperor of Russia, visited Berlin, Kingdom of Prussia, now in the German state of Brandenburg.
-When Charlotte and Nicholas met each other, it was love at first sight.
+When Charlotte and Nicholas met, it was love at first sight.
 In November 1815, arrangements were made for nineteen-year-old Nicholas to marry seventeen-year-old Charlotte to strengthen the alliance between Russia and Prussia.
 Alexander I, who was nineteen years older than Nicholas, had no surviving children but Nicholas was not expected to inherit the Russian throne as his elder brother Grand Duke Konstantin Pavlovich was the heir.
 Charlotte was glad that she would not be the empress and would be able to live away from palace intrigues.

 Alexandra and Nicholas had seven children who would revive the Romanov dynasty: